 Foreign military personnel do not receive BAH and cannot pay by allotment.
 How will foreign students pay their rent?

 Foreign military personnel will pay rent monthly by check or money order--payable to Scott Properties, LLC.

 The government determines the service member's BAH based on the cost of similar rental property near the base, typical utilities, his/her rank, and the typical cost of Renter's Insurance.
 An allotment from the service member's account is set up upon lease signing to pay rent to Scott Family Housing.

-The number of pets in a home is generally limited to two cats, two dogs, or a cat and a dog, with a weight limit of 100 pounds per pet.
+The number of pets in a home is limited to two cats, two dogs, or a cat and a dog, with a weight limit of 100 pounds per pet.
 Residents are required to complete a Pet Addendum with the leasing agreement and register their animals at the base vet.
-Should a third pet be desired a non refundable charge of $250 applies.
-With a third pet, the weight limit for all three pets together may not exceed 125 pounds.
-The following breeds are not permitted: Doberman, Pit Bull, Rottweiler, or mixes of these or any other breed with locking jaws.
-Residents are responsible for any pet damages.
+Each pet will incurr a $100, one time, pet fee which is to be paid upon move-in.
+The following breeds are not permitted: Doberman, Pit Bull, Rottweiler, Chow, Wolf-Hybrid or mixes of these or any other breed with locking jaws or ANY breed that is routinely agressive.
+(Agreesive animals can be any breed and are defined as growling at people outside of or within fences, lunging, showing teeth, etc.) Residents are responsible for any pet damages, and a standard charge is added to move-out charges to cover a pet cleaning treatment for carpets with no exception.
 Exotic pets are not allowed.